Geada734/Steganography-Machine/README.md

 This script encodes a message contained in an image inside another image using the PIL libary for Python.

-All submitted images need to be PNGs.
+All submitted images need to be multilayer (for now) PNGs.

 Functions: